 - Sprintax will prepare your tax return and even check if you are due a refund.
 You will then need to print, sign and mail your documents to the IRS once you complete the preparation process.

 YOU WILL NEED:

 - US Entry and Exit Dates for current and all past visits to the US

 - All tax forms, if you received them, which may include:

 - W-2 – if you worked on-campus or for a U.S. employer than you will have one of these.
 The W-2 reports your annual wages and amount of taxes withheld from your paycheck.

 - 1042-S and/or 1099 – if you received a scholarship, fellowship grant, etc. you may have this form.
 It typically comes from the university payroll department.

 - Visa/immigration status information including DS-2019 (J-visa holders) or I-20 (for F-visa holders)

-Please note that there are several other tax preparation services available for international students to use to file taxes, below are links to other popular tax preparation websites and resources:
+Please note that there are several other tax preparation services available, below are links to other popular tax preparation websites and resources: